-After completing the Claim of Exemption from Execution (Claim) from the court, you must:
+You must write a Claim of Exemption from Execution.
+You may get a Claim of Exemption from Execution from the court.
+After completing the claim, you must:

-- File a copy of the Claim with the court.
-There is no fee to file a Claim within the Justice Court. - The debtor should attach proof that the money or property is exempt. - Mail a copy of the Claim to the judgment creditor. - If your bank account has been garnished, it is also wise to provide a copy of the Claim to your bank. - File a copy of the Claim with the appropriate sheriff or constable (whoever served you).
-The Clark County Civil Sheriff is located at 301 E. Clark Ave., #100, 702-455-5400.
-The Las Vegas Township Constable's office is located at 301 E. Clark Ave., #100, 702-455-4099.
+- File a copy of the claim with the court.
+There is no fee to file a claim within the Justice Court. - The debtor should attach proof that the money or property is exempt. - Mail a copy to the judgment creditor. - If your bank account has been garnished, it is also wise to give a copy of the affidavit to your bank. - File a copy with the appropriate sheriff or constable (whichever served you).
+The Clark County Civil Sheriff is located at 330 S. Casino Center Blvd., 702-671-5822.
+The Las Vegas Township Constable's office is located at 302 E. Carson St., 5th Floor, 702-455-3404.